Youngcius/ucsb-cs260-program-analysis/assign-1/readme.md

 ## PART 1: Integer Constant Analysis

-Implement the intraprocedural integer constant analysis using the MFP worklist algorithm, as described in lecture.
+Implement the <u>intraprocedural</u> integer constant analysis using the MFP worklist algorithm, as described in lecture.

 As a reminder: The abstract domain is `⊥ ⊑ {..., -2, -1, 0, 1, 2, ...} ⊑ ⊤`, where `⊥` means "no integer value", `⊤` means "any integer value", and for `n` ∈ 𝐙, `n` means "exactly the value `n`".
 The join of `⊥` and any abstract value `X` is `X`; the join of any abstract value with itself is itself; otherwise the join of any two abstract values is `⊤`.